cjmahdi2/Sonic_Odyssey_Bot/README.md

      "base58_private_key_3"
    ]
    ```
-After completing the privateKeys.json file, press control + x and then control + y and then Enter to save.
+After completing the privateKeys.json file, press Ctrl + x and then control + y and then Enter to save.
 ## Usage

 **Creating a Screen:**